kardasis/gatsby-blog/src/pages/index.md

 mainpitch:
   title: Sharp tools for every job
   description: >
-    Whether bringing an idea from a napkin to a product or unraveling a codebase abandoned by a engineer, I'm here to help you get your job done the way you want it, pronto!
-Consulting isn't about spouting opinions, it's about rolling up sleeves and delivering results.
-And if it's not, then I don't do consulting!
+    Whether bringing an idea from a napkin to a production or unraveling a legacy codebase abandoned by a engineer, we're here to help you get the job done the way you want it, pronto!
 description: >
   Having broad experience with a wide array of technologies lends perspective when choosing a stack for a greenfield project or dealing with legacy code.